desultory/zenlib/readme.md

 ### @loggify

-This decorator can be added to any class to initialize it with a logger, and add extra logging functionality to that class
+This decorator can be added to any class to initialize it with a logger, and add extra logging functionality to that class.

+`_log_init` can be passed to loggified classes, to enable or disable additional initialization logging.

+Functions which do not begin with a `_` will create a debug line when executed, all functions but builtins will create a level 5 log line with the args, name, and result.

 ### ColorLognameFormatter